axieinfinity/axie-game-unity-test-01/README.md

   this.moveAxie(0, 1);
 ```

-If our Axie steps on any key or gate, it automatically grabs or unlocks.
-The simulation continues until our axie reaches
+If our Axie steps on any key or gate, it automatically grabs or unlocks (if it has a valid key).
+The simulation
+continues until our Axie reaches
 the escape point (Gray square).

 > Note: Axie can only move in four directions **(-1, 0)**, **(1, 0)**, **(0, -1)** and **(0, 1)**.
 Do not attempt to use